-But with a little research, your monthly slush fund can moonlight as a place to make money.
-Just follow these steps to find the best current account interest rate:
+Follow these steps to find the best current account interest rate:

-- Look for sign-up bonuses
+Look for the bonuses

-- Be ready to jump through some hoops
+Be ready to jump through some hoops

-- Watch out for fees
+Watch out for the penalties

 First things first: shop for a current account online to see what other banks have to offer.